Maverik Stadium

 Maverik Stadium, also known as Merlin Olsen Field at Maverik Stadium, is an outdoor college football stadium in Logan, Utah, located on the campus of Utah State University.
-It is the home of the Utah State Aggies of the Mountain West Conference.
+It is the home of the Utah State Aggies of the Pac-12 Conference.
 The stadium opened in 1968 as Romney Stadium.

 The stadium currently has a seating capacity of 25,513.
 It has a traditional north–south alignment, and sits at an elevation of 4710 ft above sea level.
 The playing surface was natural grass through 2003, and is currently AstroTurf GameDay Grass.

 Previously named for Dick Romney, USU's all-time most successful football coach and former athletics director, Romney Stadium was officially dedicated on September 27, 1969.
 The first game in the stadium came a season earlier in 1968, when USU defeated New Mexico State 28–12 on September 14.

 History

 Prior to the construction of the first Romney Stadium, intercollegiate and intramural competition took place on a makeshift field east of Old Main.
 This area, which would eventually become the Quad, served the needs of the college's football and track teams until 1913.
 According to historian A. J. Simmonds, it “was the responsibility of players to pick the rocks off the playing field before matches.”
 Student Phebe Nebeker recalled the field's appearance after accompanying her future husband, Elmer G. Peterson, to a contest in 1903.
 “It wasn't anything like what we think of today as a football stadium.
 It was merely a somewhat flat area - with a little grass here and there - that was very muddy when it rained and very hard when it didn't.
 One small set of bleachers had been erected near the southeast corner of Old Main, but most of the patrons had to stand or sit on patches of grass along the playing field.”

 In 1913, college contests began taking place at Adams Field, located west of Old Main Hill on the east side of the present Adams Park.
 Although Adams Field represented an improvement, it did not provide the type of facility which could launch the Aggies into competitive intercollegiate play.
 The sparse facilities became more obvious after the college employed Coach Lowell “Dick” Romney in 1918, and Aggie football began experiencing considerable success.